Sharll-large/FMCL/README.md

 >
 >
 > ✔ - Full support (verified)
-> ❔ - Done but unverified (Some functions may not be available)
+> ❔ - Done but unverified (Some functions may not be available, There may be more bugs)
 > 📌 - Plan to do
 > ❌ - Won't support